 Flynn, a retired Army lieutenant general, agreed to plead guilty in December 2017 to lying about his interactions with former Russian ambassador Sergei Kislyak soon after the 2016 election and before Trump was sworn into office.
 But he later switched legal teams and launched an aggressive campaign to get the original plea thrown out.

-His cause was taken up by Trump supporters and right-wing media pundits alike, who argued Flynn was essentially hoodwinked into pleading guilty in a travesty of justice.
-Trump has repeated tweeted out praise for Flynn and criticism of the prosecutors, raising questions about whether a pardon might be in the works.
+Flynn’s cause was taken up by Trump supporters and right-wing media pundits alike, who argued Flynn was essentially hoodwinked into pleading guilty in a travesty of justice.
+Trump has repeatedly tweeted out praise for Flynn and criticism of the prosecutors, raising questions about whether a pardon might be in the works.

-But now, Trump’s Department of Justice is backing away from the case after determining that “based on an extensive review and careful consideration of the circumstances, that continued prosecution of this case would not serve the interests of justice,” U.S. Attorney for the District of Columbia wrote in a 20-page court filing submitted Thursday.
+Trump’s DOJ has now determined, “based on an extensive review and careful consideration of the circumstances, that continued prosecution of this case would not serve the interests of justice,” U.S. Attorney for the District of Columbia Timothy Shea wrote in a 20-page court filing submitted Thursday.

 Cover: Michael Flynn, former U.S. national security adviser, exits federal court in Washington, D.C., U.S., on Monday, June 24, 2019.
 (Photo: Andrew Harrer/Bloomberg via Getty Images)